Hooray for What!: Musical numbers

 Note: One song cut from the final production, "I'm Hanging On to You", was later re-written with new lyrics to become "If I Only Had a Brain/a Heart/the Nerve" for a future Arlen-Harburg collaboration, the 1939 film adaptation of The Wizard of Oz.
-"Napoleon's a Pastry" provided the title for a song in another Arlen-Harburg musical, 1957's Jamaica where it was sung by Lena Horne.
-It's a completely different number, however.
+"Napoleon's a Pastry" provided the title for a completely different song in another Arlen-Harburg musical, 1957's Jamaica where it was sung by Lena Horne.
 The original song resurfaced in the 42nd Street Moon production of Hooray for What!